Saint-Loup-de-Varennes

 Saint-Loup-de-Varennes (/fr/, literally Saint-Loup of Varennes) is a commune in the Saône-et-Loire department in the region of Bourgogne-Franche-Comté in eastern France.

-The commune is home to the world's oldest surviving image in the world, View from the Window at Le Gras.
-The image was first taken in 1826.
+The commune is home to the world's oldest surviving image, View from the Window at Le Gras.
+The image was first taken in 1827.

 Geography

 It is 6 km south of the centre of Chalon-sur-Saône.